robmarano/ece366_at_cooper/README.md

 ```
 7. Run your new Docker image in a container and place in background
     Choose from either option below based upon your OS.
 See Docker [run manual](https://docs.docker.com/engine/reference/run/) to decode what the command above does.
-    1. If you are on Mac, run command:
+    1. If you are on Mac or Linux, run command:
     ```bash
     docker run --rm -dit -P --name ece366 -v ~/:/home/devuser/myHome ubuntu:ece366
     ```